Note

 mesh.packing(numpy.vstack((lons, lats)).T, data)

-When the tree is created, you can interpolate data with three algorithms:
+When the tree is created, you can interpolate data with four algorithms:

 We start by interpolating using the IDW method